 Create engaging content that reflects your brand identity while speaking directly to the issues that matter most to voters.

-Make sure you’re active on social media in the lead-up to election day, ensuring that voters have easy access to information about you and your campaign.
+Ensure you’re active on social media in the lead-up to election day, ensuring voters have easy access to information about you and your campaign.

-Now that we’ve gone over general tips for creating a successful political brand, let’s look at ends concretely.
+Now that we’ve reviewed general tips for creating a successful political brand, let’s look at ends concretely.

 Start by taking an inventory of the assets you have to work with.
 Do you have an existing website?
 Are there any particular colors or fonts that are associated with your campaign?
 What do you want people to think of when they see your name or logo?
 Once you have a good understanding of what you have to work with, you can start thinking.